Coherent-Partners/spark-ts-sdk/docs/folders.md

 ## Update a folder's information

-This method allows you to update a folder's information by its id.
+This method allows you to update a folder's information by its ID.
 Once created, you can only update the folder's description, category, launch date, start date, cover, or status.

 ### Arguments

-You must provide the folder id and the updated folder information, just as in [creating a new folder](#create-a-new-folder).
+You must provide the folder iD and the updated folder information, just as in [creating a new folder](#create-a-new-folder).

 ```ts